License GuideSOC 17-2041

 Read more

 Biomedical engineers must complete continuing education to renew their licenses.
-The number of required hours and which topics you must study depend on your state.
-Common requirements include ethics and state-specific regulations.
-Check your state board's renewal rules for exact details.
+Your state board sets the specific hour requirement and mandatory topics, which typically include ethics and state regulations.
+Check your board's renewal rules for exact deadlines and approved course providers.

 Is This For You